-- (i) reporting to the Board in respect of operations and the financial position of the Company; - (ii) Budgetary expenditure controls; - (iii) Review of insurance requirements annually and as needed; and - (iv) Regular reporting on adherence to health and safety guidelines and policies.
+- Reporting to the Board in respect of operations and the financial position of the Company; - ii.
+Budgetary expenditure controls; - iii.
+Review of insurance requirements annually and as needed; and - iv.
+Regular reporting on adherence to health - v. and safety guidelines and policies.